platocrat/personality-lab/README.md

 ### 0.1.1 Reference Models

-The personality platform has or is being modeled after the following websites or platforms:
+The personality assessment platform has or is being modeled after the following websites or platforms:

 #### 0.1.1.1 [yourPersonality.net](https://dream-owl.com/attachment/)